TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 <img src="screenshots/NonTechnicalInstallationGuide/fig4.png" alt="figure 4" height="215" />

 **Step 3:** Enter a name for your project.
 The name of your project will be used to determine the URL that your study participants will access.
+Therefore, you may wish to choose an ambiguous name, so that participants are not influenced by the URL.
 Once you have selected a name, click **Continue**.

 <img src="diagrams/firebase-project-creation.png" alt="Example Firebase project creation" height="258" />